joonhaim/intro-to-reinforcement-learning/README.md

 Welcome to the repository for the *Introduction to Reinforcement Learning* course at **Leiden University**.

-This repository contains all programming assignments, each exploring a different aspect of reinforcement learning — from bandit problems and dynamic programming to model-free and model-based learning.
+This repository contains all programming assignments, each exploring a different aspect of reinforcement learning: from bandit problems and dynamic programming to model-free and model-based learning.

 ---